 Similar to the themes, the plugins also play a vital role in the development of a WordPress website.

-Your website builder may use a few plugins to incorporate different features to your website.
+Your website builder may use a few plugins to incorporate different features into your website.

 There are tons of plugins that you can use to add any kind of feature to your website.
 You name the feature and you will find a plugin to add it to your website.